 - The negative 1.44 percent ratio represents a negative economic value of \$16.3 billion.
-This is the first time the Fund has been negative since the early 1990s. - The economic value indicates the amount of resources the fund has over and above the reserve held for expected losses. - The Actuarial Review cites several important reasons for the decline in the capital reserve ratio, including: - A less optimistic House Price Appreciation (HPA) forecast since last year (\$10.5 billion reduction). - Lower historic and projected path for interest rates (\$8 billion reduction).
-More borrowers are projected to pay off their mortgages, which reduces future revenues on the current portfolio. - Refinements to the forecasting model (\$10 billion on the forward mortgage portfolio; \$3 billion on HECM loans).
+This is the first time the Fund has been negative since the early 1990s. - The economic value indicates the amount of resources the fund has over and above the reserve held for expected losses over the full life of the mortgage portfolio. - The Actuarial Review cites several important reasons for the decline in the capital reserve ratio, including: - A less optimistic House Price Appreciation (HPA) forecast since last year (\$10.5 billion reduction). - Lower historic and projected path for interest rates (\$8 billion reduction).
+More borrowers are projected to pay off their mortgages, which reduces future revenues to the current portfolio. - Refinements to the forecasting model.
 Following recommendations by the GAO, HUD's Inspector General, and others, the actuary changed the way it calculates losses on defaulted loans.
-This change in methodology resulted in an estimated \$13 billion in reduced economic value compared to last year's projections.
+This change in methodology resulted in an estimated \$13 billion (\$10 billion on the forward mortgage portfolio; \$3 billion on reverse mortgage loans) in reduced economic value compared to last year's projections.
 Previous models did not adequately model the differential loss severities of pre-foreclosure sales (short sales) versus conveyances (REO sales).
 In particular, last year's model did not apply large enough loss severities for very high LTV loans.
-This year's Review takes a more comprehensive approach towards the modeling of previously modified loans. - The total capital resources of the Fund at the end of FY 2012 were estimated to be \$30.4 billion. - The Actuarial Review finds that there is a five percent chance over the next few years that capital resources will go negative. - Focusing on the forward portfolio, as of the end of FY 2012, the Fund is projected to have an estimated economic value of negative \$13.48 billion, an unamortized Insurance-in-Force (IIF) of \$1,126.27 billion and amortized IIF of \$1,053.33 billion.
+This year's Review takes a more comprehensive approach towards the modeling of previously modified loans. - The total capital resources of the Fund at the end of FY 2012 were estimated to be \$30.4 billion. - The Actuarial Review finds that there is a five percent chance over the next few years that capital resources will go negative. - Focusing on the forward portfolio, as of the end of FY 2012, the Fund is projected to have an estimated economic value of negative \$13.48 billion, an unamortized Insurance-in-Force (IIF) of \$1,126.27 billion and amortized IIF of \$1,053.33 billion. - The economic value of the 2007-2009 books of business is negative seven percent while the economic value of the 2010-2012 books of business is positive three percent. - The FY 2012 book of business is projected to contribute an estimated \$11.92 billion in present value to the economic value of the Fund.